 - Academic Search Complete: A comprehensive and scholarly database containing magazine, newspaper, and journal articles from across disciplines.

-- Opposing Viewpoints Resource Center - This database gathers together viewpoints and information about controversial social issues.
-Start with a keyword search and click on the Reference tab for background information.
+- Opposing Viewpoints in Content: This database gathers together viewpoints and information about controversial social issues.

 - AIAA: full-text access to all AIAA journals and meeting papers from 1963 to the present.